mananpoddar/Angular-PortFolio/README.md

 # Manan Poddar - profile

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.<br>
+Hello Everyone, This projects aims at creating beautiful portfolio websites using angular.
+For start, you can see my website and can have yours just by changing the data in json files here.<br>

 ## Install modules